 This article will detail how to save money on life insurance when you are forced to buy a policy.

-Consider Your Changing Financial Needs
+Divorce Changes Your Financial Needs

 After a divorce, your finances will likely change a great deal.
 If you are the primary breadwinner in the household, it’s probable you will be required by your state or local government to pay alimony to your former spouse.